What is AdTech and How Does it Work?

 Customer Data Platform

-• Advertiser is a buyer of an ad inventory on a publisher’s online source.
+• Advertisers buy ad inventory from a publisher’s online source.
 As the AdTech definition implies, an Advertiser is a party that generates the demand for an ad space or slot and takes care of its acquisition and tracking.
-In simple terms, an Advertiser can be anyone willing to promote their services or products to target audiences.

-• Ad network is a business that aggregates publishers’ ad inventory in one place and enables a direct communication and negotiation channel between a group of media buyers and a group of sellers.
+• Ad networks are businesses that aggregate publishers’ ad inventory on one platform and enable direct communication and negotiation between a group of media buyers and a group of sellers.

-• AdTech solution provider is a company that develops, promotes, and delivers an AdTech platform or a tool to designated business users.
-As AdTech trends constantly evolve, solution providers are on the constant hunt for the most optimal routes to address their clients’ challenges.
+• An AdTech solution provider is a company that develops, promotes, and delivers an AdTech tool to designated business users.
+As AdTech trends evolve, solution providers continually search for the most optimal routes to address their clients’ challenges.

 • Users comprise Internet audiences that consume online ad content generated by AdTech ecosystem elements.